-It may seem like businesses have come to a grinding halt due to the coronavirus epidemic.
-While that’s true for some industries, others are overwhelmed and need to hire thousands of employees which is where payroll funding comes into play.
+It may seem like businesses came to a grinding halt during to the Covid outbreak.
+While that’s true for some industries, others were overwhelmed and needed to hire thousands of employees.
+This is where payroll funding for staffing companies comes into play.

 This presents a huge opportunity for staffing agencies.
-These companies need to hire staff quickly, which means you have to ramp up your efforts to handle the workload.
+When businesses need to hire staff quickly, a staffing company needs to be able to ramp up its ability to handle the additional workload.

 You may want to hire more staff, but you don’t have the cash flow right now.
-Payroll funding is one of the ways you can fund your payroll to grow or to meet these challenging times.
+Payroll funding for staffing agencies is one of the ways you can fund your payroll to grow or to meet these times of growth.

-Read on to find out what payroll funding is, how it works, and other ways you can fund your staffing agency quickly.
+Read on to find out what payroll funding for staffing companies is, how it works, and other ways you can fund your staffing agency quickly.

 How much do you have outstanding in unpaid invoices?
 You probably have quite a bit because it’s typical for staffing agencies to get paid via sending invoices to its customers.
 Invoices can take anywhere between 1 – 3 months to be paid in full.

 In the meantime, you have a business to run.
 You need that cash to pay your employees or to hire new ones.
 Without that cash, you’re either stuck and can’t grow or you potentially damage your employee relationships by not being able to make payroll.